dmayes403/timesheet_walkthrough/unit-08/pt1-template-driven-forms.md

 ![](img/tbody_update.png)

-Notice in the `tbody` above, we are able to display a new row for every employee that exists.
-For each time that we click the plus button next to the Employee Name input, a new table row should be generated.
+Notice in the `<tbody>` above, we are able to display a new row for every employee that exists.
+For each time that we click the plus button next to the `Employee Name` input, a new table row should be generated.
 With a new row being generated, the first `<td>` is displaying the name of the employee, and the next `<td>` is actually a `*ngFor` loop where we are looping through the `weekdays` variable to display a new input for each day of the week.

 Because of the `*ngFor`, each day of the week gets its own `<input>` and with that, we are able to use `[(ngModel)]` to use two way binding to bind that day of week property from the employee to the current day's input.
 This is done through `[(ngModel)]="employee[day]"`.
 We are also using data binding with the `id` of the input to correlate the correct day to the correct input.

-Lastly for this snippet of code, we have a `class="hours-input"`, but no actual stying applied for that class in the `timesheet.component.scss` file.
+Lastly for this snippet of code, we have a `class="hours-input"`, but no actual styling applied for that class in the `timesheet.component.scss` file.
 Let's add some for the `hours-input` class and also update the `hours` class as well.

 ```
 .hours {